Pricing Tricks 🤹You Never Knew: Do They Really Encourage Shoppers to Buy More?

 Pricing tricks are the tactics businesses use to get you to buy more without you even realising it.
 For instance, have you ever bought a suit or an outfit that you didn’t really intend on buying but ended up buying it anyway on the fly?
 Well, you’re not alone.
 You probably thought you got a good deal or even a bargain, but in reality, you probably didn’t.
-Is the outfit or suit still sitting, untouched in your wardrobe gathering dust and you’re thinking why did I ever buy that?
+Is the outfit or suit still sitting, untouched in your wardrobe gathering dust and you’re thinking why you ever bought it?

 Merchants use a lot of pricing tricks and price strategies to get us to spend more — from labelling prices without money signs to setting a per-customer limit.
 These pricing tricks are used to sell all kinds of products, including clothes, food, toys, cars and houses to increase unit sales at more profitable price points.